algernon/madness/resources/posts/2016-10-15-multi-purpose-keys.markdown

   one would need to hold both `Alt` and the layer key.
 With one-shot combos, one can have a key that presses `Alt`, and switches layers - until after the next keypress!

+### One-shot FAQ

+* **How do you know which one-shot modifier or layer is active?** Easily: I use the LEDs on the keyboard, to signal which modifier is active.
+For layers, I use two LEDs, and set them to a brighter color, so I can see whether it is indicating a layer or a modifier.

 ## The less obvious: tap-dance keys